Why Nature-Based Therapies?

 • Psychotherapy and Counselling is an unregulated profession in the UK, this therefore, includes Nature-Based and Animal-Assisted Therapies.

 • The General Public, Clients, Referrers, Commissioners, Funders and Awarding Bodies need a national framework to evaluate the competency and scope of professionals offering therapy of any kind in the UK.
 In the absence of this many look to voluntary registers for this reassurance.
-In recognition of my clinical, integrative, multi-modal practice I have accredited membership status with the National Council of Integrative Psychotherapists, one of the first registers to acknowledge the potential clinical excellence of 'Equine Therapy'.
-Specifically in the case of NCIP this would be through accredited and Ofqual Regulated training qualifications at Level 5 Dip and above, where there is an evidence-base for the methodology and ethological considerations used by the practitioner.
-In my case, this is the IFEEL Method of Equine Facilitated Human Development and Psychotraumatology
+In recognition of my clinical, integrative, multi-modal practice I have Fellow membership status with the National Council of Integrative Psychotherapists

 • There are fantastic, ethical services in the UK with highly qualified, professional, competent, experienced therapists and facilitators with animal welfare and wellbeing at the centre of what they do.
 They have worked hard to train and integrate best practice across diverse modalities for the benefit of their clients and can evidence broad understanding of the ethograms (natural behaviours) of the animals they work with.
 Make sure you get the best, most suitable provision for yourself, your family members or your clients and support/uphold the highest standards of animal welfare for the animals you partner with.

-• If you are out of my area/would prefer to find a different provision for whatever reason and are looking for an 'in-person' provider near to you that offers integrative services, including Human Equine Interactions, do get in touch as I may be able to sign post you to someone in my network, locally and nationally and do check the register at HEIR.
+• If you are out of my area/would prefer to find a different provision for whatever reason and are looking for an 'in-person' provider near to you that offers integrative services, including Animal Assisted Services, do get in touch as I may be able to sign post you to someone in my network, locally and nationally and do check the register at HEIR for those that partner with horses.

 Share by: